Doxycycline for Chlamydia

 Erythromycin

-Erythromycin is typically prescribed if doxycycline is contraindicated (if your doctor thinks doxycycline is unsuitable for you).
-Studies have reported erythromycin to have more side effects than doxycycline and azithromycin.
+Erythromycin is another antibiotic which is typically only prescribed if your doctor thinks doxycycline is unsuitable for you.
+Studies have reported that those who take erythromycin experience worse side effects than doxycycline and azithromycin.

 -